tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 I just explained how my site works, but you are probably not a clone of me.
 Starting with my ideas might not be a bad idea, but try to come up with something that suits you better.

+## Repeat
+It's not like each of these steps only happens once.
+I still have most of my lifetime of stuff that I've written about, photographed, &c. but haven't published on my website.
+I periodically go through those old things and copy them to the site.

 ## Review
 Making your personal website might seem daunting, but it's easy if you